enterprisewireless/EWA.Coordination.Services.Tests/README.md

 ```

 # Usage
+## Run a single test case
-Run a test case by opening Powershell and running the following command in the root directory:
+Run a single test case by opening Powershell and running the following command in the root directory:
 ```
 node main.js test_case_directory_name environment_name
 ```

-If the `enviornment_name` argument is not provided it defaults to Develop.
-The `environment_name` can be:
-- `local` - the local development environment
-- `develop` - the NxGen Develop environment on Azure
-- *more to follow...*
+*Note*: See [Arguments](#Arguments) for more information on cli arguments available for main.js.

 **Examples**